samodom/UIKitSwagger/README.md

 UIKitSwagger
 ============

-Extensions to UIKit for working with view hierarchies, layout constraints and additional tasks related to UIKit.
+Extensions to UIKit for working with view hierarchies, layout constraints and many other components of UIKit.

  - [Working with Views](Views.md)
  - [Auto Layout Convenience](AutoLayout.md)